tejassharma96/pitchfork_api/README.md

 Contributions
 -------------
-If you want to add some new feature, suggest improvement or whatnot you're welcome to message me or send a pull request!
+If you want to add a new feature, suggest improvement or whatnot you're welcome to message me or send a pull request!